Useful National Organisations

 These organisations are all doing great work in places across the UK.
 We hope that you will find their websites to be useful resources.
 Please note that not all of these organisations are Christian.
 Click on the name or organisation's logo to visit their website (opens in a new window).

 'Serving, inspiring and equipping Christians working in education.'
 A non-denominational Christian member organisation that provides professional support to Christians engaged in education.
 Useful reviews, resources and briefing papers.
 Helps to connect you with the educational issues of the day.
 Click on the logo to visit the website.
+ACT has an interesting video on their website called 'Is there room for Christianity in Education?'.
+You can watch it here.

 Action for Children's mission is to provide EVERY child in the UK a safe and happy childhood and the foundations to thrive.
 From their humble beginnings as a single children’s home set up by Methodist Minister Reverend Thomas Bowman Stephenson in 1869, they still have a strong connection with church communities today.